abbodi1406/BatUtil/YAOCTRI/README.md

 the second most frequent channel for Office builds as soon as they are tested
 it mostly aligns with Beta channel and works as an internal preview for it

+* Office 2024 Volume channels:

+1. Perpetual2024 VL

+the official update channel for volume licensed products of Office 2024
+it only gets security and quality fixes once a month (Patch Tuesday)

+2. Microsoft2024 VL

+internal preview channel for Perpetual2024 VL channel

 * Office 2021 Volume channels: